-Stockholder proposals for inclusion under Rule 14a-8 in the Company's 2021 proxy statement for the proxy relating to our 2021 annual meeting of stockholders must be received by the Company at the principal executive offices of the Company no later than the close of business on December 8, 2020.
+Rule 14a-8 Proposals.
+Stockholder proposals for inclusion under Rule 14a-8 in the Company's 2022 proxy statement for the proxy relating to our 2022 annual meeting of stockholders (the "2022 Annual Meeting") must be received by the Company at the principal executive offices of the Company no later than the close of business on December 23, 2021.
 Such proposals also must comply with the other rules of the Securities and Exchange Commission relating to Rule 14a-8 stockholders' proposals.

-In addition, any stockholder seeking to bring business before the 2021 Annual Meeting outside of Rule 14a-8 of the Exchange Act or to nominate a director under the advance notice provisions of our Amended and Restated Bylaws (the "Bylaws") must provide timely notice of such proposal of business or nomination to the Company's Corporate Secretary.
-Specifically, written notice of any such proposed business or nomination must be received by the Company's Corporate Secretary at our principal executive offices no earlier than the close of business on January 18, 2021 and no later than the close of business February 17, 2021.
+Advance Notice Proposals and Nominations.
+In addition, any stockholder seeking to bring business before the 2022 Annual Meeting outside of Rule 14a-8 of the Exchange Act or to nominate a director under the advance notice provisions of our Amended and Restated Bylaws (the "Bylaws") must provide timely notice of such proposal of business or nomination to the Company's Corporate Secretary.
+Specifically, written notice of any such proposed business or nomination must be delivered to the Company's Corporate Secretary at our principal executive offices no earlier than the close of business on February 1, 2022 and no later than the close of business March 3, 2022.

-In the event that the date of our 2021 Annual Meeting is more than 30 days before or more than 30 days after the anniversary date of our 2019 Annual Meeting of Stockholders, timely notice by the stockholder must be so delivered not earlier than the close of business on the 120th day prior to the 2021 annual meeting and not later than the close of business on the later of the 90th day prior to the 2021 annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made by the Company.
+In the event that the date of our 2022 Annual Meeting is more than 30 days before or more than 30 days after the anniversary date of our 2021 Annual Meeting of Stockholders, timely notice by the stockholder must be so delivered not earlier than the close of business on the 120th day prior to the 2022 annual meeting and not later than the close of business on the later of the 90th day prior to the 2022 annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made by the Company.